realworldocaml/book/other-notes/03-example-ascii-table.md

 One common programming task is displaying tabular data.
 In this example, will go over the design of a simple library to do just that.

-The right way to design an OCaml library is to start with the interface.
-Here's a first cut for the interface to our new module, `Text_table`, which contains a single function, `render`.
+We'll start with the interface.
+We'll put this code in a new module called `Text_table`, and that module will have a single function that

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 (* [render headers rows] returns a string containing a formatted